annettedorothea/TodoMVC---Server/README.md

 ## Execute the tests

-If you want to execute the tests you should start the server in test mode:
+If you want to execute the tests you start the server in test mode:

 ```
 config: